Qoro

 Second Usability Testing

-• Rename “delete subscription” to “remove from list” as one participant expressed confusion about the difference between "cancel subscription" and "delete subscription".
+• Rename “delete subscription” to “remove from list” to clarify the difference between cancelling a subscription and removing it from the list.

 Other feedback to consider